ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

   Last part of the file name or full path of the file containing the segmentation mask of the reference channel.

-  If you use this parameter, spotMAX will ignore the parameters :confval:`Ref. channel segmentation method` and :confval:`Segment reference channel`.
+  If you use this parameter, SpotMAX will ignore the parameters :confval:`Ref. channel segmentation method` and :confval:`Segment reference channel`.